JacobLey/juniper/README.md

 [Json Schema](https://json-schema.org/) is a powerful vocabulary for describing data formats that is both human and machine readable.

-However, when it comes to actually generating and using these schemas, a few issues pop up:
+However, when it comes to generating and using these schemas, a few issues pop up:

 * Strictness
-  * Validation of a Json Schema is quite loose, and does not actually enforce sensible schemas.
+  * Validation of a Json Schema is quite loose, and does not enforce sensible schemas.
   * For example:
     * ```json
       {